Asteroid impact prediction: Surveys

-The main NEO focussed surveys are listed below, along with future telescopes that are already funded.
+The main NEO-focused surveys are listed below, along with future telescopes that are already funded.

 Originally all the surveys were clustered together in a relatively small part of the Northern Hemisphere.
 This meant that around 15% of the sky at extreme Southern declination was never monitored, and that the rest of the Southern sky was observed over a shorter season than the Northern sky.
 Moreover, as the hours of darkness are fewer in summertime, the lack of a balance of surveys between North and South meant that the sky was scanned less often in the Northern summer.
 The ATLAS telescopes now operating at the South African Astronomical Observatory and El Sauce observatory in Chile now cover this gap in the south east of the globe.
 Once it is completed, the Rubin Observatory will improve the existing cover of the southern sky.
 The 3.5 m Space Surveillance Telescope, which was originally also in the southwest United States, was dismantled and moved to Western Australia in 2017.
 When completed, this should also improve the global coverage.
 Construction has been delayed due to the new site being in a cyclone region, but was completed in September 2022.